Rust-GCC/gccrs/gcc/config/nds32/nds32-n7.md

 ;;     and Rb at II.
 The second micro-options does the accumulation, which ;;     requires the operand Rt at II.
 ;;   ADDR_IN_MOP(N)
-;;     Because the reigster port is 2R1W, some load/store instructions are ;;     separated into many micro-operations.
+;;     Because the register port is 2R1W, some load/store instructions are ;;     separated into many micro-operations.
 N denotes the address input is ;;     required by the N-th micro-operation.
 Such operand is required at II.
 ;;   ST_bi